Kaseya cyberattack: Hackers want $70 million for decryption | DW | 05.07.2021

 Voccola added that only between 50 to 60 of the company's 37,000 customers were compromised by REvil.
 Kaseya has hired cybersecurity firm Mandiant to investigate the breach.

-While the CEO would not confirm details of the hack, Voccola did say the attack was not based on phishing and that "The level of sophistication here was extraordinary."
+While the CEO would not confirm details of the hack, Voccola did say the attack was not based on phishing and that the level of sophistication "was extraordinary."

 Of the systems that were attacked, 70% were managed service providers who used Kaseya's VSA software to manage multiple customers.
 That software automates the installation of security updates, and manages backups and other essential functions.